 - Any ferry that comes out of service unexpectedly as it may result in delays (see also essential maintenance section)

 - Delays to customers (meaning you won’t get on the next ferry as too many cars in front of you)

-- Other things that may cause delays or inconvenience customers
+- Other issues or influencing factors that may cause delays or inconvenience to customers

 What we don’t tweet: